opoplawski/ansible-pfsense/examples/lookup/README.md

 In this setup, as the pfSense is just an IPsec gateway there is no WAN interface.
 The LAN interface has the address 10.20.30.101 and this is the interface used to connect to internet.

-We do not need to specify an IP address for the IPsec interface, as we need no rules on the VTI subnet.
+We need to specify an IP address for the IPsec interface, as we need rules for OSPF.
 We set the routed networks threw this interface to the office subnets

 The pfSense name must match the name used in playbook.